 Search Engine Optimization is a methodology of strategies, techniques, and tactics used to increase the number of visitors (traffic) to a website by obtaining a high-ranking placement in the search results page of a search engine (SERP).
 Examples; Google, Bing, Yahoo, and other search engines.

-Search Engine Results Pages (SERP) are the pages displayed by search engines in response to a query by a user.
-The main component of the SERP is the listing of results that are returned by the search engine in response to a keyword query, although the pages may also contain other results such as advertisements.
+Search Engine Results Pages (SERP) are the pages displayed by search engines in response to a user's query.
+The SERP's main component is the listing of returned results by the search engine in response to a keyword query, although the pages may also contain other results such as advertisements.

 Social Media Optimization (SMO) is the process of increasing the awareness of a product, brand, or event by using social media outlets and communities to generate viral publicity.
 SMO is similar to SEO (search engine optimization) in that the goal is to drive traffic to your Web site.
 Examples; Facebook, Instagram, Twitter, YouTube, and other social media platforms.